phanerka/link-stash/Exploring contents/Other mods.md

 Downloading mods w/o workshop:
 https://rainworldmodding.miraheze.org/wiki/Remix_Mods_Outside_of_Steam

-Region mods' project files:
+Region mods' project files: TODO
 > [!warning] Disclaimer
 > **Make sure you read [this](https://github.com/Seroen/Seroens-Repo-Files/blob/main/Please%20read%20this%20if%20you%20are%20installing%20the%20region%20files.txt) before you use any of region packs.**
-**You can use Deserted Wastelands ONLY for reference.**
+**You may use Deserted Wastelands ONLY for reference.**

 https://github.com/Seroen/Seroens-Repo-Files/tree/main/LevelEditorProjects
 ### Decrypting lines from CRS regions